CLOSED CHURCHES WITHIN THE

 their present building in 1927.

-1911, and purchased lots on which to build in 1912 ― but then the work
+purchased lots on which to build in 1912 ― but then the work was suddenly

-was suddenly discontinued.
-The work was revived in 1923, and the
+discontinued.
+The work was revived in 1923, and the following year a

-following year a sectional chapel was formally dedicated on the previously
+sectional chapel was formally dedicated on the previously mentioned lots.

-mentioned lots.
-When the work prospered, the congregation purchased the
+When the work prospered, the congregation purchased the former Methodist

-former Methodist building, which they repaired and dedicated as a United
+building, which they repaired and dedicated as a United Brethren structure on

-1969, when they joined with Grace Church (former Evangelical) ― the
+joined with Grace Church (former Evangelical) ― the united

-united congregation taking the Otterbein name and using the Grace facilities at
+congregation taking the Otterbein name and using the Grace facilities at 10th

-10th Avenue and 3rd Street.
-In 2005 the 3 United Methodist congregations
+Avenue and 3rd Street.
+In 2005 the 3 United Methodist congregations in

-in the Juniata section of Altoona formed a single congregation worshiping in
+the Juniata section of Altoona formed a single congregation worshiping in the

 Juniata United Methodist Church of Altoona.